Andee2/CSE360ProjectTeam30/CSE360Project30/README.md

 number, the player will win the round.
 The player will face three separate opponents for three rounds each.

 The Plot:
 A goblin army has appeared on the boarders of your kingdom and the numbers are not in your favor.
-Thier fleet of soldiers out numbers the capabilities of your people.
-However you recognize their banners and recall that their supreme comander is a sucker for a good gamble.
-After appealling to his gambling addictions, and threatening to use scortched-earth tactics, you convince the supreme commander to take on a bet.
-You wager your unconditional surrender and he wagers an oath to leave your kindom and return home.
-A pair of six-sided dice are brought out to the tabel where the negotations were being held.
-Now you must gamble against the supreme commander and his top two generals.
+Their fleet of soldiers out numbers the capabilities of your people.
+However you recognize their banners and recall that their supreme commander is a sucker for a good gamble.
+After appealing to his gambling addictions, and threatening to use scorched-earth tactics, you convince the supreme commander to take on a bet.
+You wager your unconditional surrender and he wagers an oath to leave your kingdom and return home.
+A pair of six-sided dice are brought out to the table where the negotiations were being held.
+Now you must gamble against the supreme commander's top three generals.